smitpi/PSToolKit/docs/docs/Show-PSToolKit.md

 # Show-PSToolKit

 ## SYNOPSIS
-Show details of the commands in this module
+Show details of the commands in this module.

 ## SYNTAX